 - Actively markets program to the local area.

-- Manages and prioritizes the staff orientation program (Scheduled the Saturday one week before opening of program or Saturday before opening depending on campus location).
+- Plans and leads the staff orientation program (scheduled one two Saturdays before the program opening, depending on campus location).

 - Records and keeps a daily balance in the check book for check disbursements.